sarah-quinones/mpfr-cxx/README.md

   - [fmtlib](https://github.com/fmtlib/fmt) support (requires v7). the format specification is interpreted as [standard format specification](https://en.cppreference.com/w/cpp/utility/format/formatter#Standard_format_specification), with the addition of a binary type specifier `b`.

 # usage
+header only.
-put `./include/mpfr` in one of the compiler's include directories, or run `make_single_header.py` to generate a single header include file.
+add `./include/mpfr` to one of the compiler's include directories.

 ```cpp
 #include "mpfr/mpfr.hpp"